-Mumbai's urban population is estimated to be over 22 million, and the densely populated city is one of the largest in India in terms of population, trade activity and business.
+Mumbai's urban population is estimated to be over 22 million, and the densely populated city is the largest in India in terms of population, trade activity and business.
 The metropolitan area has experienced an explosion in growth over the past 20 years, a common occurrence with metropolitan areas in India.
 The rapid population growth is attributed to migration from other regions in the country, with migrants seeking business and employment opportunities.

 The population of Mumbai has more than doubled since 1991, when the census showed that there were 9.9 million people living in the area.
 The rapid expansion has led to serious health issues that have to be addressed by the government, and a large percentage of residents live in the city’s slums.

+The population density of Mumbai is approximately 73,000 per square mile, which makes Mumbai one of the most densely populated cities in the world.
 Because land is at such a premium, residents of Mumbai frequently live in cheap, cramped housing far from work, leading to long commutes on the city’s busy mass transit system.

-Mumbai is considered a melting pot due to all of the migrants that relocate to the city for employment opportunities.
+Mumbai's demographics relate to us that the city is considered a melting pot due to all of the migrants that relocate to the city for employment opportunities.
 Mumbai, like most metropolitan areas of India, has a large population of polyglots, and 16 major languages of India are spoken here, including Gujarati, Hindi and Marathi, along with a colloquial form of Hindi called Bambaiya.

 42% of the population is made up of Maharashtrians and Gujaratis account for 19%, while people from other areas of the country account for the rest of the population.